 From Manila or from any point of the Philippines, take a flight or ferry to either Bacolod or Dumaguete City.

-From Bacolod City, hop on a bus bound for Hinoba-an and alight at Crossing Remollos in Barangay Bulata.
+From Bacolod City, hop on a bus bound for Hinoba-an, and then alight at Crossing Remollos in Barangay Bulata.
 Travel time is up to four hours and the fare will cost you ₱260.

-If you are coming from Sipalay like us, you can take a bus for Bacolod and disembark at the same crossing.
+If you are coming from Sipalay like us, you can take a bus for Bacolod, and then disembark at the same crossing.
 Travel time is just 20 minutes and the fare is ₱30.

 A PRRCFI staff will greet you at Crossing Remollos to arrange your onward transfers.
-Make sure that you have communicated your estimated time of arrival.
+Make sure that you have already booked your visit and communicated your estimated time of arrival.

 Booking a Tour to Danjugan Island